Saturday, January 14, 2023

 - will be awarded the Carrie Rondeau Memorial Scholarship.

-- The runner-up and any honorable mentions will perform their solos, with their accompanists, in a recital at St. John’s on the Lake on Sunday, March 6, 2:00 pm.
+- The runner-up and any honorable mentions will perform their solos, with their accompanists, in a recital on Sunday, March 5, 2:00 pm.

 Application and deadline